joestubbs/coe379L-sp25/docs/unit01/class_intro.rst

       3).
 EID
       4).
 What do you want to get out of this class?

-We will have VMs created for person enrolled.
+We will have VMs created for each person enrolled.

 **Future Classes**